We have compiled a list of manufacturers, distributors, product information, reference prices, and rankings for Carbon Furnace.

 Free membership registration

-Our "carbon furnace" addresses challenges such as the time-consuming condition setting and the difficulty of reproducing short cycles.
+We can accommodate ultra-low oxygen and ultra-high temperature sintering tests before equipment installation.
+Even at a stage where temperature, atmosphere, and processing time are not yet determined, you can consult us about the test conditions tailored to your objectives.
+Through preliminary evaluations using actual samples, we can confirm graphitization, recrystallization, grain growth, phase formation, and oxidation effects, which can be utilized in the consideration of equipment specifications.
+Our "carbon furnace" addresses challenges such as the time-consuming condition setting and the difficulty of achieving reproducibility in short cycles.
 By evacuating the air inside the sample in advance, we shorten the replacement time.
-Additionally, we can arrange square trays and other configurations in parallel, allowing for the evaluation of thickness variation effects.
-We also have test units available.
-Please feel free to contact us if you are interested.
-[Reasons Why Our Carbon Furnace is Effective (Partial)] ■ Firing under extremely low oxygen partial pressure - Stepwise replacement from vacuum to Ar/N2 - Reduction of residual O2/oxidizing species through the gettering effect of carbon materials ■ Ultra-high temperature processes - Long-term stable operation at normal use temperatures up to 2800℃, with a maximum of 3000℃ - Precise control of particle growth and rearrangement through gradual heating and holding in the 1200 to 2600℃ range *For more details, please feel free to contact us.
+Additionally, with the flexibility of tray arrangement and shelf configuration, we can arrange rectangular containers in parallel, allowing for the evaluation of thickness variation effects.
+We also have test equipment available.
+Please feel free to contact us when needed.
+[Reasons Why Our Carbon Furnace is Effective (Partial)] ■ Sintering under ultra-low oxygen partial pressure - Vacuum → staged replacement with Ar/N2 - Reduction of residual O2/oxidizing species through the getter effect of carbon materials ■ Ultra-high temperature processes - Long-term stable operation in the range of 2800°C for regular use, up to a maximum of 3000°C - Precise control of grain growth and rearrangement through gradual heating and holding in the range of 1200°C to 2600°C *For more details, please feel free to contact us.

 • Industrial Furnace